halizadehn/PPE/README.md

 - **users.dat:** maps internal user IDs to their actual Twitter IDs, enabling further user-level analysis such as personality trait extraction from tweets.

-- **items.dat:** Contains information about the rated items (i.e., movies), including metadata such as genres.
+- **items.dat:** contains information about the rated items (i.e., movies), including metadata such as genres.

-- **ratings.dat:** Stores the extracted ratings in the format: user_id, movie_id, rating, rating_timestamp.
+- **ratings.dat:** stores the extracted ratings in the format: user_id, movie_id, rating, rating_timestamp.
 The ratings are scaled from 0 to 10.

 </p>

 ## Recommednation models